-Operating expenses are computed just as they are for eight-or-more-teacher districts.
-Approved operating expenses are limited to the sum of (a) \$4,500 multiplied by the number of full-time teachers employed during the base year and, (b) the base year WADA multiplied by \$60 plus an amount computed by multiplying the base year WADA by \$0.90.
-Operating aid is computed by multiplying the approved operating expenses by the RWADA aid ratio.
+- 1. AOE is computed the same way as for districts with eight or more teachers.
+However, for this apportionment, approved operating expenses are limited to: - a) \$4,500 multiplied by the lesser of the number of full-time teachers employed during the base year or seven plus b) Selected Weighted Average Daily Attendance (WADA) X [\$60 + (Selected WADA X \$0.90.)]